 An archive of over 60,000 images of Leeds: visit the Leodis website to browse the full collection.
 This photographic archive brings together collections held by Leeds Libraries as well as collections from West Yorkshire Archive Service, the Thoresby Society, Leeds Civic Trust and Leeds Museums and Galleries.
 In addition, many individual donations have been added to the website (please contact the Local and Family History department if you have photographs you wish to share with us).

 The Leodis Collection is used for a wide range of purposes.
-One particularly interesting project is Leeds Libraries’ involvement with Historypin; click here to read more about how you can get involved by sharing your stories and memories of Leeds.
+One particularly interesting project was Leeds Libraries’ involvement with Historypin; click here to read more about people sharing their stories and memories of Leeds.

 Finally, you can read an in-depth account of how the Leodis site came into being in a short history elsewhere on the blog.

 7 Comments Add yours

 leeds born & breed 1947 to 1965 then australia , can take the boy out of leeds but carnt take leeds out of the boy